ishachawla/Gun-Violence-/README.md

 ****

 ##### Data Files
-To access the data files please refer to the following link to the drive https://drive.google.com/drive/u/1/folders/1OJT5Qp9YEAzVpIXP7bRaciRiCEaRPVD6
+To access the data files please refer to the following link to the drive through your husky id https://drive.google.com/drive/u/1/folders/1OJT5Qp9YEAzVpIXP7bRaciRiCEaRPVD6